fastlmm/bed-reader/README-rust.md

 * Supports many indexing methods.
 Slice data by individuals (samples) and/or SNPs (variants).
 * The Python-facing APIs for this library is used by [PySnpTools](https://github.com/fastlmm/PySnpTools), [FaST-LMM](https://github.com/fastlmm/FaST-LMM), and [PyStatGen](https://github.com/pystatgen).
 * Supports [PLINK 1.9](https://www.cog-genomics.org/plink2/formats).
+* Read data from the cloud, efficiently and directly.

 Examples
 --------